wimmerb/singing-quality-enhancement/README.md

 # Training
 For detailed information on the training process, please refer to the "Methods for ..." chapters in [this thesis document](https://github.com/wimmerb/singing-quality-enhancement/blob/master/quality-enhancement-of-overdub-singing-recordings.pdf).
-Before starting the training process, please make sure that you have properly preprocessed source datasets and properly precomputed validation (and optionally testing) datasets.
+Before starting the training process, please make sure that you have the specified file path lists and properly precomputed validation (and optionally testing) datasets at hand.
 ## Denoising
 ### Training
 ### Evaluation